 The economy is on everyone's mind this week as fears about a possible recession continue to capture headlines.
-Now, the Bureau of Labor Statistics has released some revised employment numbers showing 500,000 fewer jobs were created than initially reported.
+Now, the Bureau of Labor Statistics has released some revised employment numbers showing that roughly 500,000 fewer jobs were created over the past year than initially reported.

 Earlier reports claimed the economy added about 230,000 jobs a month between March 2018 and April 2019.
-The new numbers suggests only about 180,000 jobs a month were added.
+The new numbers suggest only about 180,000 jobs a month were added.
+When you add those monthly numbers up over the course of that entire year, Marketwatch reports it amounts to 500,000 fewer jobs.

 Those updated figures are based on state unemployment insurance records.
 The original data came from surveys of hundreds of thousands of work sites.